PaulsAgileIndex/config-mgmt/confd-consul-spring-boot/README.md

  - **Bash Scripting**: The scripts where maintained from a developer holding the scripts locally on his shared drive.
 A new deployment (new components and configuration) took most of the time around half a day.
  - **Stage Specific Build**: One of my past project uses this technique where the configuration of each stage has to be known at build time (non CI/CD compliant).
 This results in one piece of software for every stage applied within the project.
  - **Wired Bash Scripting**: In one of my offshore experiences in a multi-million Dollar project they used multiple non-automated scripts.
 One of my colleague (the build master) executed it without any up-to-date documentation.
-Hopfully he hasn't hitting a bus so far.
+Hopefully he hasn't messed up with his local bus driver.
 Building the software and bringing it to "dev" stage took around one week (Build 2-3h / Deployment 4.5d).
  - **Un-/Repacking the Application**: An approach which works good at least in my experience but has some drawbacks.
 It also depends on inhouse scripting to replace the stage specific properties.
 Quality gates are passed not by the same piece of software.